-- In the Star Comics version of Masters of the Universe only He-Man/Prince Adam could touch the Power Sword it would deliver a painful magical blast to any other living being -including He-Man's fellow heroes.
-Inorganic beings such as the Horde Troopers were unaffected though.
-It should be noted, however, that this along with pretty much all of the Star Comics falls under Canon Discontinuity.
+- In the Star Comics version of Masters of the Universe, only He-Man/Prince Adam could touch the Power Sword, as it would deliver a painful magical blast to any other living being — including He-Man's fellow heroes.
+Inorganic beings such as the Horde Troopers were unaffected, though.
+It should be noted, however, that this, along with pretty much all of the Star Comics. falls under Canon Discontinuity.

 - In Time Bandits, Kevin warns his parents not to touch a piece of Evil that the dwarves didn't dispose of.
 They (as usual) don't listen to him.
 Boom.

 - The MacGuffin from the 1985 Red Sonja movie is lethal to any male who touches it.

 - The Phlebotinum in Mystery Team.